• Home

 The award

-The winner(s) will be recognized at a virtual award ceremony (date TBD) and will receive a $500 cash stipend to be used in any manner they want so that they can continue their good work.
+The winner(s) will be recognized at an award ceremony (date TBD) and will receive a $500 cash stipend to be used in any manner they want so that they can continue their good work.

 Eligibility